YOUengine (YOUC) Price Reaches $0.0045 on Major Exchanges

-YOUengine (CURRENCY:YOUC) traded flat against the dollar during the one day period ending at 21:00 PM ET on January 16th.
-One YOUengine coin can now be purchased for $0.0045 or 0.00000027 BTC on exchanges.
-YOUengine has a total market cap of $6.85 million and $4,682.00 worth of YOUengine was traded on exchanges in the last 24 hours.
+YOUengine (CURRENCY:YOUC) traded flat against the dollar during the 1 day period ending at 18:00 PM Eastern on January 18th.
 During the last seven days, YOUengine has traded flat against the dollar.
+One YOUengine coin can now be bought for $0.0045 or 0.00000027 BTC on cryptocurrency exchanges.
+YOUengine has a market capitalization of $6.85 million and approximately $4,682.00 worth of YOUengine was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.